abhidevs/minimal-game-java/README.md

 # Meteor Shower
 An infinite runner shooting game made purely in java using OOPs,AWT and UI threads.
-Runs on single engine also made the same.
+Runs on single engine also made with the same.

 --FOR DEVS--
 Welcome to the repo of our game.